Malavika1915/TDS_P2/README.md

 goodreads/, happiness/, media/: Output folders containing the generated plots.

 License
 This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code.